Colon Cancer – What do you not know?

 Stage 2

-It show bigger growth and extension of tumor through the wall of the colon or rectum into adjacent structures.
+It shows bigger growth and extension of the tumor through the wall of the colon or rectum into adjacent structures.

 Stage 3